kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 It even has the pipe operator (`|>`) included making it even more similar to the Elm syntax.

 **Disclaimer: This tutorial should work for Mac and Linux.
-If you develop on Windows, it might not work without some tweaks on your own**
+If you develop on Windows, it might not work without some minor tweaks on your own**

 ## Create a new IHP Project

 If you haven't installed IHP already, make sure you do.
 [It's surprisingly easy to get going](https://ihp.digitallyinduced.com/Guide/installation.html).

 Start a fresh IHP project for this tutorial.
-Luckily, it couldn't be easier as soon as IHP is properly installed.

 ```bash
 ihp-new ihp-with-elm